Alsina lab

 We aim at identifying which TFs are key in otic sensory neuronal identity and maintaning their terminal features, together with the analysis of the chromatin remodelling events regulating the difference between distict sensory neuronal subtypes.

-Inner ear organoids for studying mutations causing hearing loss
+Human inner ear organoids for studying mutations causing hearing loss

 Several mutations either in the coding regions or regulatory elements have been linked to hearing loss, vertigo or neuropathies.
 In some instances, the sensory disease is not due to a malfunctioning protein but to a reduction/increased of expression or epigenetic modifications of the affected loci.
 Those mutations might be rescued by modification of the expression levels using the crispr system.
 We are testing the use of the cripr system to revert regulatory mutations using human inner ear organoids.